UniverseStudiosMC/UniverseJobs/docs/jobs-configuration/configuration-examples.md

 ## 🎯 Level Up Actions System

-JobsAdventure now features a powerful level up actions system that allows 100% customizable rewards and effects when players level up.
+UniverseJobs now features a powerful level up actions system that allows 100% customizable rewards and effects when players level up.
 Here's how it works:

 ### Basic Structure
 ```yaml